nathan-b/autoclickd/README.md

 An example configuration file is included in the repository.
 The configuration syntax is:
 ```
-key_name: value
+key_name value
 ```
 For string values, do not use quotation marks (they will be read as part of the value).
+Comments can be added with `#`.